hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 Hegelianism was nipped in the bud and not allowed to sprout and cast its baneful shoots over this motherland of ours.
 Hegel's one idea is that the one, the absolute, is only chaos, and that the individualized form is the greater.
-The world is greater than the non-world, Samsâra is greater than salvation.
+The world is greater than the non-world, Samsāra is greater than salvation.
 That is the one idea, and the more you plunge into this Samsara the more your soul is covered with the workings of life, the better you are.
 They say, do you not see how we build houses,